First Olympic Appearance: 1900

 Decades of success for Eastern European countries like Hungary, Yugoslavia, and the Soviet Union have given way to a new wave of teams from South America, Africa, and Western Europe.

-The Beijing soccer competition will begin two days prior to the opening ceremonies, on August 6, and finish just before the closing ceremonies.
-While the championship matches for both men and women will take place the National Stadium, other games will be played at Beijing's Olympic Sports Center Stadium and Worker's Stadium, as well as at Qinhuangdao Olympic Sports Center Stadium in Qinhuangdao, Shanghai Stadium in Shanghai, and Tianjin Olympic Center Stadium in Tianjin.
+The London soccer competition will begin two days prior to the opening ceremonies, on July 25, and finish the day before the closing ceremonies.
+While the championship matches for both men and women will take place at Wembley Stadium, other games will be played at Cardiff's Millennium Stadium and Manchester's Old Trafford, as well as at St. James' Park in Newcastle, Hampden Park in Glasgow, and the City of Coventry Stadium.

 Fact Monster™ Database, © 2007 Pearson Education, Inc. All rights reserved.